lenovo-voice/THE-2020-PERSONALIZED-VOICE-TRIGGER-CHALLENGE-BASELINE-SYSTEM/KWS_README.md

 The baseline system is trained with cross-entropy loss.
 Stochastic gradient descent with Nesterov momentum is selected as the optimizer.
 The learning rate is first initialized as 0.01 and decreases by a factor of 0.1 when the training loss plateau.
 We train the model for 100 epochs with a batch size of 128 and employ early stopping when the training loss is not decreasing.

-In the evaluation period, we use a sliding window of 100 frames to compute the confidence score[https://arxiv.org/abs/2005.03633]().
+In the evaluation period, we use a sliding window of 100 frames to compute the confidence score.

 ***Deployment Model***

 After the training process, the sequence of acoustic features is projected to a posterior probabilities sequence of keywords by the model.
-In the module of confidence computation, we adopt the method proposed in [1] to make the decisions.
+In the module of confidence computation, we adopt the method proposed in [https://arxiv.org/abs/2005.03633]() to make the decisions.
 In this approach, we define a sliding window with the length of 150 frames which is used to compute scores.
 We smooth the output probabilities at a length of 50 frames by taking average.
 The system triggers whenever the confidence score exceed the pre-defined threshold.

 We add a simple VAD to detect voice activity.